puppykitten/ctf/sftp/README.md

 If we setup another directory first, then we can simply `cd` into it.
 At this point, the old pwd directory will be completely lost, since the only remaining reference to it was the global pwd pointer itself.
 No problem for us.

 Once we have a new pwd, we can redo the same exact thing, except that this time we can fully replace the child pointer.
 I chose to replace it with the heap base with size `0xFFFF`.
-This basically gives fully arbtirary read/write of the entire heap.
+This basically gives fully arbitrary read/write of the entire heap.

 ## Completing the exploit